NETWORK ARCHITECTURE: MULTILAYER

 }

-// Activate L2 with squared clipped ReLU.
+// squared clipped ReLU activation

 let one = simd::splat_f32(1.0);

-for i in 0..L3_SIZE / F32_CHUNK_SIZE {
+for i in 0..L3_SIZE / F32_CHUNK {

-let clipped = simd::min_f32(
+let clipped = simd::min_f32(simd::max_f32(acc, zero), one);

 let squared = simd::mul_f32(clipped, clipped);

-simd::store_f32(output.get_unchecked_mut(i * F32_CHUNK_SIZE), squared);
+simd::store_f32(output.as_mut_ptr().add(i * F32_CHUNK), squared);

 }